How the Saxophone is Made

 Buffing to a high gloss

-Next, an abrasive is applied to the surface of the tube, and the tube is buffed using a buffing wheel that turns at high speed.
+Next, an abrasive is applied to the surface of the tube, and the tube is buffed using a buffing wheel that spins at high speed.
 The same process is applied to the body after the tone holes are created.

 Buffing